Puccinia coronata: Disease cycle

 Teliospores on barley straw and residue of susceptible grasses left in the field germinate in the spring and produce basidiospores that infect Rhamnus cathartica.
 Pycnial and aecial stages are produced on the alternate host.
 Aeciospores from R. cathartica are the primary inoculum for infecting barley.
 The primary infections, which can occur as early as the three leaf stage of barley in the spring, develop into uredinia.
 Urediniospores produced in the uredinia repeat the infection process, and the fungus undergoes several cycles of reproduction on barley during the growing season.
 Spread by wind-borne urediniospores can carry the fungus some distance from the R. cathartica bushes that were the original sources of primary inoculum, although such secondary spread seems much less extensive than that for oat crown rust.
 In fact, P. c. f. sp. avenae can remain viable over dispersal distances of several hundred miles.

 Barley crown rust can infect rye as well as barley.
-In addition, it also infects a number of wild grasses including quackgrass (Elymus repens), slender wheatgrass (E. tranchycaulus), western wheatgrass (Pascopyrum smithii), foxtail barley (Hordeum jubatum), and several wheatgrasses (Elytrigia spp.) and wild rye grasses (Elymus spp. and Leymus spp.).
+In addition, it also infects a number of wild grasses including quackgrass (Elymus repens), slender wheatgrass (E. tranchycaulus), western wheatgrass (Pascopyrum smithii), foxtail barley (Hordeum jubatum), and several wheatgrasses (Elymus, syn.

+Elytrigia, spp.) and wild rye grasses (Elymus spp. and Leymus spp.).
 The fungus readily forms telia on these hosts, which serve as a reservoir of overwintering teliospores.
 Quackgrass may be the most important reservoir for overwintering telia.
 This ubiquitous, perennial weed is very susceptible to the rust and is often found growing near Rhamnus.